Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I recently boiled a whole chicken to use later for chicken salad.
 I wanted to save some of the broth but did not want to fat/grease that I usually get in it.
 I put a narrow bottomed funnel in my jar and put a coffee filter in the funnel.
 I ladled the broth into the funnel, letting broth drain to bottom.
 If the filter seemed to be getting full of the fat, I changed the filter.
 I saved a half gallon of broth and no fat, even after being in frig.
 I suppose this would work with beef broth, too.

 To remove excess fat from home made vegetable beef soup (or other fatty soups) quickly dip, then remove, an ice cube or two into the soup (keep the ice cube at the surface, and do this quickly).
 Fat will stick to the ice cube.
-This can also be done by placing a couple ice cubes in cheese cloth and dipping it in.

 Place a leaf of lettuce on the surface of soup to remove some of the fat.
 Discard the leaf before serving soup.